cjflan/cjflan.github.io/index.md

 description: the man himself
 ---

-### who am i?

-developer. aerospace engineer. tech enthusiast. outdoorsman.
+### what defines me?

+Developer.
+Aerospace Engineer.
+Tech Enthusiast.
+Outdoorsman.

 ### what do i do?

-when i'm not at working for [macstadium](macstadium.com) as a technical account manager, i can be found going to edm concerts, rock climbing, or trying to figure out when i'm next going skiing. in may of 2020 i graduated from the [georgia instistute of technology](gatech.edu) with a bs in aerospace engineering.
+Back in May of 2020 I graduated from the [Georgia Instistute of Technology](www.gatech.edu) with a BS in Aerospace Engineering.
+Since then I've been working for [MacStadium](www.macstadium.com) as a technical account manager.
+When I'm not at work I can be found going to EDM concerts, rock climbing, or trying to figure out when I'm next going skiing.

+### what am i doing now?

+Some of the projects I'm currently working on are:

+* Completing this website
+* Setting up a kubernetes cluster of Raspberry Pi's to self host microservices
+* Learn to lead climb and finally send a v5
+* Train to run the Denver marathon